fhchl/adafilt/README.md

 import numpy as np
 import matplotlib.pyplot as plt

-from adafilt import FastBlockLMSFilter, SimpleFilter from adafilt.io import FakeInterface from adafilt.utils import olafilt, wgn
+from adafilt import FastBlockLMSFilter, FIRFilter, olafilt from adafilt.io import FakeInterface from adafilt.utils import wgn

 length = 8  # number of adaptive FIR filter taps blocklength = 2  # length of I/O buffer and blocksize of filter